 However, we believe that the best Christian dating sites can be websites that are not technically for Christians only.
 You just need to set your search parameters carefully and answer your questions in such a way that reflects the priority you place on spiritual matters.
 But even when you’ve done that, some sites can still make it hard to find like-minded Believers without having to click on every single profile that you find interesting only to read further and find out that he/she rarely attends church.

 Match only provides a few multiple-choice questions about religion and church services.
-Perfect Match and Christian Mingle make things a little easier by allowing members to take a personality inventory along with similar questions to that of Match.
-Still, all three leave a lot to be desired.
+Christian Mingle makes things a little easier by allowing members to take a personality inventory along with similar questions to that of Match.
+Still, both leave a lot to be desired.
 Chemistry.com proved to be the most difficult site when it came to finding other like-minded Christians, since they only allow you a small portion of the profile for including your own words.
 The rest are multiple choice answers, and of those, only a few discuss faith.

 While it’s true that you have to sit through the lengthy initial personality profile with eHarmony, there’s something to be said for it.
 Especially when you pair that with the option to put a number on how important your match’s spirituality is.
 Our experience and our research shows this to result in profiles that are more aligned with what we were looking for.
 Marry Well was created by couples who have a history with Focus on the Family, and their mission is “to help people form good marriages for their good and God’s glory.”
 The idea is to engage singles (pardon the pun) as they walk the road all the way to marriage.
 Marry Well doesn’t want you to stop being a part of the site once you enter a dating relationship.
 They want to provide you with resources and community all the way until the wedding day.
 It is because of this, we believe, that most of the members of the site are usually committed Christians.